tuxb/EMG_patch/README.md

-This is the EMG module implementing the explicit modified-gradient (EMG) method within the GIZMO code.
+This is the EMG module implementing the explicit modified-gradient (EMG) method within the gizmo-public code.

 Replace files with identical names inside the original GIZMO using those from this module, and fully substitute the native hydro file suite in GIZMO with hydro-r.